isabella232/livefyre.en/help/implementation/c-app-customizations/c-translation-sets.md

 Use translation settings to localize Apps in various languages or to specify alternate text for several Apps from one location in Studio.
 For example, you can ensure all Spanish-language sites use Spanish language for all App fields.
 You can also modify the text so that all fields match the voice and feel of your site or network.

 You can specify translation settings for all Apps, except Storify 2.
-For more information about what fields you can localize, see [Localize Strings](c-localize-strings.md#c-localize-strings).

 Comments, Live Blog, and Chat share the same set of strings within a translation set.